ugoertz/kombilo/doc/manual.rst

 The node of the SGF file where you start the search must not have any children before the search.

+Depending on the parameters and the size of your database, the computation might require thousands of pattern searches and thus could take quite some time.
+So it is recommended to try with smaller values first to get some feeling for the choice of parameters.
+You can always interrupt building the SGF tree using the red button in the top toolbar.
+This will not react immediately, but will stop the computation fairly quickly.
+The resulting SGF file will be incomplete, but all the data given there is correct.

 .. _game-info-search: